galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-submit.md

 ---
-path: "/docs/ecosystem/ecosystem-cli-runs-submit"
+path: "/docs/cli-command-reference/ecosystem-cli-runs-submit"
 title: "The runs submit command"
 ---

 The `runs submit` command submits and monitors tests in the Galasa Ecosystem.
-Tests can be input either from a portfolio or directly from a [test package](../running-simbank-tests/writing-a-simbank-test).
+Tests can be input either from a portfolio or directly from a test package.

 For information about creating a portfolio by using the Galasa CLI, see the documentation for the [runs prepare](../ecosystem-cli-runs-prepare) command.